hirosystems/stacks-blockchain-api/readme.md

    ```shell
    node ./lib/index.js import-events --file /tmp/stacks-node-events.tsv --wipe-db --force
    ```

+   This command has two modes of operation, specified by the `--mode` option:
+   * `archival` (default): The process will import and ingest *all* blockchain events that have happened since the first block.
+   * `pruned`: The import process will ignore some prunable events (mempool, microblocks) until the import block height has reached `chain tip - 256` blocks.
+This saves a considerable amount of time during import, but sacrifices some historical data.
+You can use this mode if you're mostly interested in running an API that prioritizes real time information.

 Alternatively, instead of performing the `export-events` command in step 1, an environmental variable can be set which enables events to be streamed to a file as they are received, while the application is running normally.
 To enable this feature, set the `STACKS_EXPORT_EVENTS_FILE` env var to the file path where